mattpe/wbma/docs/w2-providers.md

 # Using services

-1. Create new app with Angular CLI
+1. Continue last exercise.
+Create a new branch with git.
-2. Create new folder 'services' to 'app'-folder
+1. Create new folder 'services' to 'app'-folder
-3. Create new service 'media' to services folder ```ng g s services/media```
+1. Create new provider 'media' to services folder ```ionic generate provider media```
-4. In the service create a method 'getAllMedia' which fetches all media files from the media API and returns the data as Observable
+1. In the provider create a method 'getAllMedia' which fetches all media files from the media API and returns the data
     * example:
     ```javascript
     ...